Ivo-Balbaert/The_Way_to_Jai/book/20_Debugging.md

 From it we see that Jai has a crash handler module for runtime support, and that the crash occurred in line (5), which our editor tells us is indeed the line `b := 1/a;`

 ## 20.1 Some general strategies
-Jai will nearly always show a message when a program crashes.
+Jai or the OS will almost always show a message when a program crashes.
 To rule out the possibility of a crash with no output, there is this nice trick: have
 `defer print ("Program ended gracefully.\n");`
 as the very first line in `main()`.
-That way, if this output is not shown, you know the program ended with a silent crash.
+That way, if this output is not shown, you know the program ended with a silent crash. *If you don't see this, something bad happened.*

 ### 20.1.1 Print debugging
 Locate the bug to a certain procedure `proc1` by putting `print("Entering proc1");` and `defer print("Exiting proc1");` statements in each procedure that is suspect.